Lucaszw/microdrop-async-python/README.md

-# @microdrop/async - Python
+# @microdrop - Python

-Port for @microdrop/async to Python 3.6 (based on asyncio)
+Port for @microdrop/async to Python 3.6.
+Library for controlling the Microdrop UI and DropBot Hardware.